IntersectMBO/plutus/plutus-core/docs/BuiltinsOverview.md

 `DivideInteger` takes two `Integer` arguments, hence `'[Integer, Integer]` at the type level and two `TypeSchemeArrow`s at the term level.

-In the actual code we don't construct type schemes for specific types of values as that would be a lot of duplicate code and instead we just carry some constraints around specifying what the type of value needs to satisfy in order for it to be usable within a `TypeScheme`.
-In general, we really try and don't duplicate code and instead use ad hoc polymorphism, which we optimize heavily when it matters.
+In the actual code we don't construct type schemes for specific types of values as that would be a lot of duplicate code: instead we just carry some constraints around specifying what the type of value needs to satisfy in order for it to be usable within a `TypeScheme`.
+In general, we really try not to duplicate code and instead use ad hoc polymorphism, which we optimize heavily when it matters.

 In order to infer the type of a built-in function, we convert its `TypeScheme` to the Plutus type: